-I-5: Exclusion of Medicaid Payment for Room and Board

-No services under this waiver are furnished in residential settings other than the private residence of the individual.

-As specified in Appendix C, the state furnishes waiver services in residential settings other than the personal home of the individual.

-b.
-Method for Excluding the Cost of Room and Board Furnished in Residential Settings.
-The following describes the methodology that the state uses to exclude Medicaid payment for room and board in residential settings: Do not complete this item.

-I-6: Payment for Rent and Food Expenses of an Unrelated Live-In Caregiver

-Reimbursement for the Rent and Food Expenses of an Unrelated Live-In Personal Caregiver.
-Select one:

-No. The state does not reimburse for the rent and food expenses of an unrelated live-in personal caregiver who resides in the same household as the participant.
+pendi x I: Financial Accountability I-5: Exclusion of Medicaid Payment for Room and Board a.
+Ser vices Furnished in Residential Settings.
+Select one: No services under this waiver are furnished in residential settings other than the private residence of the individual.
+As specified in Appendix C, the state furnishes waiver services in residential settings other than the personal hon of the individual. me thod for Excluding the Cost of Room and Board Furnished in Residential Settings.
+The following describes the chodology that the state uses to exclude Medicaid payment for room and board in residential settings: Do not complete this item. nond x I: Financial Accountability pena I-6: Payment for Rent and Food Expenses of an Unrelated Live-In Caregiver Reim Reim I-6: Payment for Rent and Food Expenses of an Unrelated Live-In Caregiver bursement for the Rent and Food Expenses of an Unrelated Live-In Personal Caregiver.
+Select one: Reim Reim No. The state does not reimburse for the rent and food expenses of an unrelated live-in personal caregiver wheresides in the same household as the participant.
 Yes.
 Per 42 CFR §441.310(a)(2)(ii), the state will claim FFP for the additional costs of rent and food that can be reasonably attributed to an unrelated live-in personal caregiver who resides in the same household as the waiver participant.
-The state describes its coverage of live-in caregiver in Appendix C-3 and the costs attributable to rent and food for the live-in caregiver are reflected separately in the computation of factor D (cost of waiver services) in Appendix J. FFP for rent and food for a live-in caregiver will not be claimed when the participant lives in the caregiver's home or in a residence that is owned or leased by the provider of Medicaid services.
+The state describes its coverage of live-in caregiver in Appendix C-3 and the costs attributable to rent and food for the live-in caregiver are reflected separately in the computation of factor D i t No. The state does not reimburse for the rent and food expenses of an unrelated live-in personal caregiver wheresides in the same household as the participant.
+Yes.
+Per 42 CFR §441.310(a)(2)(ii), the state will claim FFP for the additional costs of rent and food that can be reasonably attributed to an unrelated live-in personal caregiver who resides in the same household as the waiver participant.
+The state describes its coverage of live-in caregiver in Appendix C-3 and the costs attributable to rent and food for the live-in caregiver are reflected separately in the computation of factor D (cost of waiver services) in Appendix J. FFP for rent and food for a live-in caregiver will not be claimed when the participant lives in the caregiver's home or in a residence that is owned or leased by the provider of

-The following is an explanation of: (a) the method used to apportion the additional costs of rent and food attributable to the unrelated live-in personal caregiver that are incurred by the individual served on the waiver and (b) the method used to reimburse these costs:

-I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (1 of 5)

-a.
+- a.
 Co-Payment Requirements.
 Specify whether the state imposes a co-payment or similar charge upon waiver participants for waiver services.
 These charges are calculated per service and have the effect of reducing the total computable claim for federal financial participation.
-Select one:

-No. The state does not impose a co-payment or similar charge upon participants for waiver services.
-Yes.
+Select one: - No. The state does not impose a co-payment or similar charge upon participants for waiver services. - Yes.
 The state imposes a co-payment or similar charge upon participants for one or more waiver services.